Are you cyber savvy at work?

 About

-The Cyber Savvy Challenge website was created by the Insurance Bureau of Canada (IBC) to help increase Canadians’ cyber awareness and educate on the simple steps we can all take to reduce our cyber risk at work.
+The Cyber Savvy Canada website was created by the Insurance Bureau of Canada (IBC) to help increase cyber awareness among Canadian employees and businesses and educate on the simple steps we can all take to reduce our cyber risk at work.

 Are you a business owner?
 IBC is here to help.